Paranasal sinuses: Inflammation

 The paranasal sinuses are joined to the nasal cavity via small orifices called ostia.
 These become blocked easily by allergic inflammation, or by swelling in the nasal lining that occurs with a cold.
 If this happens, normal drainage of mucus within the sinuses is disrupted, and sinusitis may occur.
 Because the maxillary posterior teeth are close to the maxillary sinus, this can also cause clinical problems if any disease processes are present, such as an infection in any of these teeth.
 These clinical problems can include secondary sinusitis, the inflammation of the sinuses from another source such as an infection of the adjacent teeth.

 These conditions may be treated with drugs such as decongestants, which cause vasoconstriction in the sinuses; reducing inflammation; by traditional techniques of nasal irrigation; or by corticosteroid.

 Cancer

 Malignancies of the paranasal sinuses comprise approximately 0.2% of all malignancies.
 About 80% of these malignancies arise in the maxillary sinus.
 Men are much more often affected than women.
 They most often occur in the age group between 40 and 70 years.
 Carcinomas are more frequent than sarcomas.
 Metastases are rare.
 Tumours of the sphenoid and frontal sinuses are extremely rare.

 Etymology

-Sinus is a Latin word meaning a "fold", "curve", or "bay".
+Sinus is a Latin word meaning a fold, curve, or bay.
 Compare sine.

-Other animals
+Animals

-Paranasal sinuses occur in many other animals, including most mammals, birds, non-avian dinosaurs, and crocodilians.
-The bones occupied by sinuses are quite variable in these other species.
+Paranasal sinuses occur in many animals, including most mammals, birds, and crocodilians.
+They have also been discovered in non-avian dinosaurs.
+The bones occupied by sinuses vary with species.